bmsvinci1729/mcp-stock-analyzer/README.md

 A demonstration of building MCP servers that integrate with Agents like Claude Desktop and VS Code (MCP Client).
 System's major 3 components:
 1. Stock Scraping server: Real time stock data fetched from Yahoo Finance
 2. Database server: Fetched data stored, retrieved, and analyzed using SQLite3.
-3. X(Twitter) server: The analyzed data is curated into an impressive post and automatically posted as market updates on X (Twitter) usign X APIs
+3. X(Twitter) server: The analyzed data is curated into an impressive post and automatically posted as market updates on X (Twitter) using X APIs
 ## So how does this work ? 🤔

 The MCP allows the MCP Clients to use external tools.
 MCP servers described above shall expose the required tools that the AI/Client can call when in need.